 PROGRAMDIR represents the programs

-On Unix, Linux and OS X, MySQL programs read startup options from the following files, in the specified order (top files are read first, later files take precedence).
+On Unix and Unix-like systems, MySQL programs read startup options from the files shown in the following table, in the specified order (files listed first are read first, files read later take precedence).

 SYSCONFDIR represents the directory

 option to CMake when MySQL was built.
 By

 default, this is the